Interest Map.

 They can be summarized by one general question: "How to create a world where individual abilities, and ability to think first of all, can develop to their fullest potential and will be utilized for common good?"
 The world consists of societies, societies of organizations and institutions, organizations and institutions of teams, and teams of individuals.
 Thus my interests span all these levels and will expand when humankind gets in touch with other intelligent life existing in the universe, or when we start to deal with computers as with humans.
 Sure, the above map is limited by my experience.

 I will gladly dig in at any location on the map, if favorable conditions emerge.
-Yet at this moment I am most interested in three groups of questions naturally arising from the three practical interrelated endeavors of mine:
+Yet at this moment I am most interested in four groups of questions naturally arising from the four practical interrelated endeavors of mine:

 In the course of researching co-acting groups in industry and academia, I became more and more concerned that teams, intentionally or not, often were used to replace best individual thinkers: even when that should be less productive than involving outstanding individuals in collaborative problem solving.
 In my thesis I studied why exceptionally analytic people did not perform well in a team, and what could be done to integrate them into collaborative problem solving.